daytonaio/content/README.md

 blog by "solving" posted issues (proposed article ideas) through pull requests.
 Merged PRs are eligible for compensation.

 > **Note:** Always use GitHub as the main communication channel.
-For questions
-> not directly related to the project or for general clarifications, join the
-> designated `content` channel on the Daytona Community Slack.
+For questions not directly related to the project or for general clarifications, join the designated `content` channel on the Daytona Community Slack.

+## Writing Guidelines

 ### Content Types
 - **Articles**: In-depth explorations of topics, at least 800 words.